GDM-SCNU/GNN4IE/README.md

-The reviewed papers list from “Graph Neural Network Empowers Intelligent Education: A Systematic Review from An Application Perspective”, submitted to IEEE Transactions on Learning Technologies.
+Meta data for review “Graph Neural Network Empowers Intelligent Education: A Systematic Review from An Application Perspective”, submitted to IEEE Transactions on Learning Technologies, including topic, title, authors, publication year, sources and abstract of selected papers.
+If you have any questions, be free to contact me.
+Email: hechaobo@foxmail.com.